tuyunbin/SRDRL/README.md

 ## Acknowledgement
-This work and code is inspired by [Robust Change Captioning](https://github.com/Seth-Park/RobustChangeCaptioning).
+This work and code are inspired by [Robust Change Captioning](https://github.com/Seth-Park/RobustChangeCaptioning).
 Thanks for their solid work!